SoMuchForSubtlety/f1viewer/README.md

  2. **Download MPV**

-	Download it from [here](https://mpv.io/installation/) (windows user please get the latest version from [here](https://sourceforge.net/projects/mpv-player-windows/files/)) and either put it in the same folder as the  F1Viewer binary or add it to your PATH environment variable.
+	Download it from [here](https://mpv.io/installation/) (Windows users please get the latest version from [here](https://sourceforge.net/projects/mpv-player-windows/files/)) and either put it in the same folder as the  F1Viewer binary or add it to your PATH environment variable.

 ### FLAGS